novyy/AsyncFFT/README.md

 ### Methods
 void AsyncFFT::init(uint32_t N)
 * Initialize object.
-If you don't call his method then it will increase the execution time of first loop() call.
+If you don't call this method then it will increase the execution time of first loop() call.
-* N - size of samples buffer you want to process void compute(afft::Array$ data, const std::function<void(afft::Array&)> complete)
+* N - size of samples buffer you want to process

+void compute(afft::Array& data, const std::function<void(afft::Array&)>& complete)
 * schedule transformation and then return immediately
 * data - array with complex numbers
-* complete - commplete callback
+* complete - completion callback

 void loop(uint32_t timeout);
 * give chance to do some transformation
 * timeout - max time in microseconds which can be spend on tranformation